Paula Sherriff: Political career

 Sherriff secured a U-turn on planned reduction in bed numbers at Dewsbury hospital and has campaigned against the hospital being downgraded.
 Sherriff also campaigned against proposed downgrades to Huddersfield Royal Infirmary.

 Sherriff was Chair of the All-Party Parliamentary Groups on Hate Crime and Women's Health.

 Sherriff was re-elected at the 2017 general election with an increased majority.

 She was appointed Shadow Minister for Mental Health and Social Care in January 2018 and has led on the Labour Party's efforts to secure additional funding for mental health services and provide early intervention with effective child and adolescent mental health services.

 In September 2019, Sherriff took part in the "humbug debate" and criticised Prime Minister Boris Johnson for using inflammatory language.

-In 2018, Labour MP Barry Sheerman accused then Labour MP Chris Willliamson of campaigning for the deselection of moderate incumbents including Sherriff.
+In 2018, Labour MP Barry Sheerman accused then Labour MP Chris Williamson of campaigning for the deselection of moderate incumbents including Sherriff.
 Nevertheless, she was unanimously re-selected the following year.

 She lost her seat to the Conservative Party's Mark Eastwood at the 2019 general election.

 In 2020, Sherriff twice unsuccessfully stood for a seat on the Labour Party's National Executive Committee in a spring by-election and an autumn regular election.
 She stood as an independent in the by-election, but was endorsed by the Tribune group of MPs in the subsequent contest alongside former MP Liz McInnes and former MEP Theresa Griffin.

 In 2020, Sherriff announced her candidacy to contend the Labour nomination for the new office of Mayor of West Yorkshire, however, she withdrew due to her breast cancer treatment.
 LabourList listed her as a potential Labour candidate for the 2021 by-election in the neighbouring constituency of Batley and Spen, but she did not run.